MatrixEditor/caterpillar/docs/source/reference/datamodel.rst

 --------

 As previously explained, a sequence functions independently of fields.
-The library introduces the :class:`Sequence` as a named finite collection of :class:`Field` objects.
+The library introduces the :class:`~caterpillar.model.Sequence` as a named finite collection of :class:`Field` objects.
 A *Sequence* operates on a model, which is a string-to-field mapping by default.
 Later, we will discuss the distinctions between a *Sequence* and a *Struct* regarding the model representation.

-A sequence definition entails the specification of a :class:`Sequence` object by directly indicating the model to use.
+A sequence definition entails the specification of a :class:`~caterpillar.model.Sequence` object by directly indicating the model to use.
 Inheritance poses a challenge with sequences, as they are not designed to operate on a type hierarchy.
 The default instantiation with all default options involves passing the dictionary with all fields directly: